Jacobprojects/MCDA-Industry-4.0/README.md

 ### Notes
-- I will develop the IV module for the next test.
 - Requires Python 3 or Python 2.

+### Update
+- The MCDA.pdf is available for the second parcial and i will be updating to run the interface correctly.